Skip to content

 • Any existing cover you may have, such as death in service benefits from your employer

-• The type of cover that suits your needs, whether it's level term, decreasing term, or whole-of-life cover
+• The type of cover that best suits your needs, whether it’s level term, decreasing term, increasing term, or whole-of-life cover

-• Additional options like critical illness cover for further financial security
+• Don’t forget to consider additional options like critical illness cover for further financial security

 For those over 50, a specialised over 50s life insurance policy can offer guaranteed acceptance, despite the generally higher costs associated with age.

-To find the best value policy, consider using MoneySuperMarket.
-We simplify the process by asking a few straightforward questions and then comparing quotes from our leading panel of insurance providers to give you guaranteed prices.
+Here at MoneySupermarket, we can help you find the best value policy for your needs.
+We simplify the process by asking a few straightforward questions and then comparing quotes from our leading panel of insurance providers to give you the best prices.

 More life insurance tips and tricks:

-• Securing fixed premiums early on can help keep costs down, as premiums typically increase with age.
+• Securing a life insurance policy while you are young can help keep costs down, as premiums typically increase with age

-• A joint policy with your partner may be more cost-effective than two single policies, but remember that it only pays out once.
+• A joint policy with your partner may be more cost-effective than two single policies, but remember that it only pays out oncee

-• Setting up the policy in trust can prevent the payout from being subject to inheritance tax.
+• Setting up your life insurance in trust can prevent the payout from being subject to inheritance tax

 Author